GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

 +   Minimize unused polyfills

-In addition to minimizing JavaScript, breaking up long-running code into smaller tasks can allow the browser to run input handlers sooner which can improve FID.
+In addition to minimizing JavaScript, breaking up long-running code into smaller tasks can allow the browser to run input handlers sooner, which can improve FID.

 ### Minify and compress JavaScript files